lizge208/introduction-to-R/_slides/notes.md

 ## Goals and Objectives

-- Understand the Pros and Cons of R
 - Learn the basics of the R language
 - Get Familiar with RStudio
 - Understand R vs RStudio